ProGamerGov/captum/captum/optim/README.md

 In addition to the default ``torch.float32`` dtype, the Optim module also easily supports ``torch.float64``.

-There are currently multiple limitations for ``torch.float16`` & ``torch.bfloat16`` support, due to PyTorch's ongoing work on implementing support for these dtypes:
+There are currently multiple limitations for ``torch.float16`` & ``torch.bfloat16`` support, due to PyTorch's ongoing work on implementing support for these dtypes.
+These limitations include:

 * The ``FFTImage`` parameterization currently only works with ``torch.float16`` & CUDA on PyTorch v1.12.0 and above using size values that are powers of 2.
 * The ``RandomScale`` and ``RandomSpatialJitter`` transforms do not currently support ``torch.float16``.